akusok/hpelm/docs/parallel.rst

         model0.add_neurons(15, 'sigm')
         model0.save("fmodel.h5")

-3. Run computations at different machines in parallel, from different Python scripts.
-All scripts can read from the same data files (and you need to set `istart` and `icount` parameters to tell them what data to read), or from separate data files which you have prepared and distributed.
-All scripts write their partial matrices :math:`HH^p, HT^p` to the same files incrementing their existing values; this is done multiprocess-safely with file locking mechanism.
+3. Compute partial matrices :math:`HH^p, HT^p` on different machines in parallel by running different Python scripts.
+   All scripts can read data from the same data files (then you need to set parameters `istart` and `icount` that specify where to start reading data and how many rows to read).
+Scripts can also read data from separate files which you have prepared and distributed, or even from the given Numpy matrices (not sure about that :).

-   HP-ELM will create empty starting files :math:`HH, HT` for you if they don't exist yet.
+   All scripts write their partial matrices :math:`HH^p, HT^p` to the same files on disk, incrementing existing data in these files.
+Writes are multiprocess-safe using file locks (from `fasteners` library).
+HP-ELM will create starting files with zero matrices :math:`HH, HT` for you if they don't exist yet.

    .. note::
-        The folder where :math:`HH, HT` files are located must be writable to all parallel scripts, because they use auxiliary files as locks.
+        The folder where :math:`HH, HT` files are located must be writable by all parallel scripts, because they use auxiliary files as write locks.

    .. code:: python